 Did you check on REPUVE, the national database of vehicles to see if the car is registered there?

 Note that the original factura (bill of sale) from when a motorized vehicle was purchased new, must remain with the car for its’ life and signed off on the back by each subsequent seller.
 In many cases, a factura is impossible to replace and without it, the vehicle may not be registered.
 For vehicles that have been nationalized, the same rule applies with the need to keep the original ‘pedimento’ from Aduana.

 Buying a Used Vehicle From Another State

-Is the car registered in another state? if so, the plates and tarjeta de circulacion (registration) should be returned to that state and the Baja de Vehiculo form issued before you can register locally.
-And, to do so, the emission test must be current and all past annual fees paid.
-If the license plates are not returned, one may still be able to turn in the plates locally, when vehicle is registered in state.
+Is the car registered in another state? if so, the plates and tarjeta de circulacion (registration) should be returned to that state where it is registered and the Baja de Vehiculo form issued before you may register the vehicle in the state where you live.
+To do so, all past annual fees need to be paid.
+If the license plates are not returned, one may still be able to turn in the plates in the state where you live, when vehicle is registered in a different state.
 However, your vehicle will continue to be registered in the state from where it was registered and the annual fee (refrendo), tenencia (an additional tax applicable in many states) and emissions fines will keep accruing.